luyuliu/luyuliu.github.io/_teaching/2021-UCGIS-workshop.md

 ### Materials
-Most of the materials received very positive responses:
+All materials received very positive responses:
 - How would you rate the labs? **4.22 out of 5**
 - How would you rate the lectures? **4.67 out of 5**
 - How would you rate the organization of the workshop? **4.67 out of 5**